Russwater RPG Ruleset

 Manoeuvres are tactical actions available to all adventurers at Adventuring Academy.
 Manoeuvres take one action.

-The aim of manoeuvres is combine common combat flourishes into an action often potentially applying short term temporarily conditions and effects that do not have a HP cost.
+The aim of manoeuvres is combining common combat flourishes into an action often potentially applying short term temporarily conditions and effects that do not have a HP cost.

 At the discretion of the GM players could make up new custom manoeuvres.